 During the biggest high tides, tens of thousands of wading birds (mostly knot, but also oyster catchers, terns, and more) take to the air as the incoming tide forces them from their feeding spot on the mudflats of the Wash to the lagoons.
 It only happens on certain days in spring, late summer, and autumn.

-You can find a list of times for the 2023 Snettisham Spectaculars here.
+You can find a list of dates and times for the 2024 Snettisham Spectaculars here.

 In the winter months, you can see thousands of pink-footed geese leave their roost at sunrise at RSPB Snettisham.